neoforged/Documentation/docs/items/consumables.md

 Any item that can be consumed has the [`DataComponents#CONSUMABLE` component][datacomponent].
 The backing record `Consumable` defines how the item is consumed and what effects to apply after consumption.

-A `Consumable` can be created either by directly calling the record constructor or via `Consumable#builder`, which sets the defaults for each field, folowed by `build` once finished:
+A `Consumable` can be created either by directly calling the record constructor or via `Consumable#builder`, which sets the defaults for each field, followed by `build` once finished:

 - `consumeSeconds` - A `float` representing the number of seconds needed to fully consume the item. `Item#finishUsingItem` is called after the alloted time passes.
 Defaults to 1.6 seconds, or 32 ticks.
 - `animation` - Sets the [`ItemUseAnimation`][animation] to play while the item is being used.
 Defaults to `ItemUseAnimation#EAT`.